 Statewide Volunteer Firefighter Dashboard

-The Statewide Volunteer Firefighter Defined Benefit Plan (SVF-DBP) was created by the Minnesota Legislature in 2009.
-This plan provides retirement benefits for volunteer firefighters who serve a municipal fire department or an independent nonprofit firefighting corporation.
+The Statewide Volunteer Firefighter plan was first introduced by the Minnesota State Legislature in 2009.
+This created the SVF Defined Benefit Plan (SVF-DBP) in 2010, and in 2025 the SVF Defined Contribution Plan (SVF-DCP) was added.
+These plans provide retirement benefits for volunteer firefighters who serve a municipal fire department or an independent nonprofit firefighting corporation.
 The SVF Plan is governed by Minnesota Statutes Chapter 353G.

 Participation is voluntary and open to fire departments as a replacement of their existing volunteer firefighter pension plan or departments that do not currently have a pension plan for their volunteer firefighters.

-SVF-DBP retirement benefits are a one- time, lump-sum payment.
-The fire department’s governing body selects a benefit level when it joins the SVF Plan and can elect to increase the department’s benefit level after joining.
-The benefit is calculated using a firefighter’s years of service, department’s benefit level at the time of separation, and vesting status.
+- SVF-DBP: The fire department’s governing body selects a benefit level when it joins the SVF Plan and can elect to increase the department’s benefit levels and vesting status.

 The pension assets and liabilities of each fire department are maintained and accounted for separately from the other fire departments participating in the SVF Plan.
 The State Board of Investment invests the SVF Plan pension assets for each fire department.